 Thorlabs Scanning Galvo Mirror Systems are available in single and dual axis configurations for small (<5 mm) beam applications.
 A choice of mirror coatings is available as described above.
 Each 1D system includes one driver card, one driver card heat sink, and one single mirror system.
 Each 2D system includes two driver cards, two driver card heatsinks, and a dual mirror system.
 These galvo systems do not include a power supply, driver card cover, or galvo mirror heatsink, which are highly recommended for demanding applications where vigorous scanning and stability are required.
-These accessories can be purchased together with the GVS001 or GVS002 as part of the GVSM001 or GVSM002 complete packages, sold below, or as individual items, also sold below.
+These accessories are sold below and can be purchased separately.